Unity-Technologies/com.unity.multiplayer.docs/docs/learn/porting-to-dedicated-server-hosted.md

 #### Use scene events instead of OnNetworkSpawn for static objects

-You might have been tempted to use `NetworkBehaviours` on offline objects to get access to `OnNetworkSpawn`.
-However, a couple of issues with this approach are discussed in the [stripping section below](#ngo-and-script-stripping).
-You should use [scene events](../basics/scenemanagement/using-networkscenemanager#scene-events-and-scene-event-progress) for static spawn events instead.
-In general, you should avoid using `NetworkBehaviour` if you anticipate stripping them.
+It's tempting to use `NetworkBehaviours` on offline objects to get access to `OnNetworkSpawn`.
+However, there are a couple of issues with this approach discussed in the [stripping section below](#ngo-and-script-stripping).
+You should use [Scene events](../basics/scenemanagement/using-networkscenemanager#scene-events-and-scene-event-progress) for static spawn events instead.
+In general, you should avoid using `NetworkBehaviour` if you expect to strip them.

-You can also use a dummy [`NetworkBehaviour`](../basics/networkbehavior) that exposes its `OnNetworkSpawn` to other components on the same `NetworkObject`.
+You can also use a placeholder [`NetworkBehaviour`](../basics/networkbehavior) that exposes its `OnNetworkSpawn` to other components on the same `NetworkObject`.

 ### In-game automation